KatchyPotato/Fragmented/gametitle_proposal.md

 Antagonists: The Shadows that stir underneath the world, in a 4-dimensional space known as the void.
 They are the essence of evil, banished there by the goddesses.

 Eiya: The goddess of land.
 She created the physical world and universe.
+Her yellow aura resembles the sun.

 Kiya: The goddess of life.
 She created everything that lives in the world, from the humans to the monsters.
+Her green aura resembles life.

 Siya: The goddess of time.
 She wrote the history of the world.
 The past, present, and future are all made known to her.
+Her blue aura resembles the vast expanse of time.

 Kai: A traveling blacksmith and merchant.
 He can be found anywhere you look, from dungeons to mountains to valleys.
 He sells Reyna weapons and tools to assist her on her journey.
+He is big and burley with cropped black hair.

 Seil: A pointoneer trained in the art of alchemy.
 His prices are high, and he can be hard to find, but he sells the best potions.
 He can be lurking anywhere, but he doesn't stay in once place for very long.
+He is slim and pasty, as he spends much of his time brewing indors, with messy blond hair.

 Muchka: A mischievous boy of 13.
 Every time Reyna meets him, he always has something new for sale.
 His merchandise seems to be acquired through... unconventional practices.
 It's hard to get a strait answer out of him when it comes to business.
+He is tiny and fast, blending into the crowd.

 Limbo: A mutant creature with no body, except for a tangle of arms and legs protruding from its nucleus.
+If one of his limbs is cut off, a new one will regrow in its place.
 The nucleus is its only weak spot, but is heavily protected by multiple arms.
-It can climb up walls, swim with ease, traverse it's environment easily, and wield a variety of weapons and items with its limbs.
+It can climb up walls, swim with ease, traverse it's environment easily, and wield a variety of weapons and items with its limbs, although he prefers to fight with his bare-hands.
+His nucleus fantly glows purple.

 Vaax: A tricky, shifty joker.
 He treats battles like games, rather than life-death situations.
 He's very difficult to defeat, due to his abilities to teleport, summon items, and manipulate the environment around him.
+He is tall and muscular, with triangular features and purple flecks in his black skin.

 Bai and Bo: Although they look like an innocent pair of twins, the two brothers thrive off thievery and deception.
 They love chaos, and won't fall short of violence to get what they want.
+Although they bicker and fight constantly, they know how to work together as a team.
 Not many know that they are actually the sons of Vaax.
+They resemble a pair of weasles, with large front teeth and shaggy brown hair.

 Noxious: A master of magic and sorcery, Noxious spends most of her abilities on house-keeping and gardening.
 She is married to Vaax, but the two separated due to disagreements on how to raise the twins.
 Although she puts on a bored and careless demeaner, she won't hesitate to eliminate those who oppose her.
+She dresses in hippie-atire, with bell-bottom pants, a green sweater, and a curtain of green hair that completely hides her face.

 Hectate: The darkest invention of the Shadows, Hectate is a vile spirit that takes on the form of its opponent.
 Hectate reflects every negative aspect of its opponent, so that you are basically fighting an evil version of yourself.